joeireland/iot-core-workshop/Workshop4-HMI.md

 # PART 4: Web-based HMI (Human-Machine Interface)

-In this lab you will create a web-based, Human-Machine Interface (HMI) to monitor and control your Raspberry Pi and its connectd Grove Pi+ sensors.
-Specifically, you will spin up an EC2 instance and install Node-RED (https://nodered.org/) and its node-red-dashboard module (https://flows.nodered.org/node/node-red-dashboard) to creae a real-time dashboard to monitor and control your IoT Devices.
+In this lab you will create a web-based, Human-Machine Interface (HMI) to monitor and control your Raspberry Pi and its connected Grove Pi+ sensors.
+Specifically, you will spin up an EC2 instance and install Node-RED (https://nodered.org/) and its **node-red-dashboard** module (https://flows.nodered.org/node/node-red-dashboard) to create a real-time dashboard to monitor and control your IoT Devices.

 ### Architecture